 Have you ever had a job that you really enjoyed or one that you didn't?
 Most of us can say that we’ve experienced positions or employers that were great and made us happy while others made us miserable.
 But, why?
 Have you ever analyzed why you loved one job but didn’t love another?

 Finding a job that's right for you is a mix of several things, including your interests and skills.
 But one consideration that's vastly important when trying to find a satisfying position are work values.

 Finding Your Values

-Work Values can be different for each person and finding employers and positions that align with your work values is essential as it will increase your long term job satisfaction, motivation and success.
-Jobs that don’t align with your personal work values may leave you feeling unstimulated, unfulfilled and unhappy.
+Work values can be different for each person and finding employers and positions that align with your work values is essential: it will increase your long term job satisfaction, motivation, and success.
+Jobs that don’t align with your personal work values may leave you feeling unstimulated, unfulfilled, and unhappy.